Maryland: Elections

-On March 1, 2012, Maryland Governor Martin O'Malley signed the freedom to marry bill into law after it passed in the state legislature.
-Opponents of same-sex marriage began collecting signatures to overturn the law.
-The law faced a referendum, as Question 6, in the November 2012 election.

-A January 2011 Gonzales Research & Marketing Strategies poll showed 51% support for marriage in the state.

-Voters upheld the bill, passing Question 6 with 52% to 48% on November 6, 2012.
-Same-sex couples began marrying in Maryland on January 1, 2013.

-In May 2012, Maryland's Court of Appeals ruled that the state will recognize marriages of same-sex couples who married out-of-state, no matter the outcome of the November election.

 Media

 A well-known newspaper in Maryland is The Baltimore Sun.

 Many residents of the Washington metropolitan area receive The Washington Post.

 The most populous areas are served by either Baltimore or Washington, D.C. broadcast stations.
 The Eastern Shore is served primarily by broadcast media based around the Delmarva Peninsula; the northeastern section receives both Baltimore and Philadelphia stations.
 Garrett County, which is mountainous, is served by stations from Pittsburgh, and requires cable or satellite for reception.
 Maryland is served by statewide PBS member station Maryland Public Television (MPT).